tobyzerner/json-api-php/README.md

     }
 ```

-To support [sparse fieldsets](http://jsonapi.org/format/#fetching-sparse-fieldsets), you may specify which [fields](http://jsonapi.org/format/#document-resource-object-fields) (attributes and relationships) are to be included on the Document.
-You must provide a multidimensional array organized by resource type:
+To output resource objects with a [sparse fieldset](http://jsonapi.org/format/#fetching-sparse-fieldsets), pass in an array of [fields](http://jsonapi.org/format/#document-resource-object-fields) (attributes and relationships), organised by resource type:

 ```php
 $document->setFields(['posts' => ['title', 'body']]);
 ```

-The attributes returned by your Resources will automatically be filtered according to the sparse fieldset for the resource type.
-However, if some attributes are expensive to calculate, then you may use the `$fields` argument provided to `getAttributes()` to improve performance when sparse fieldsets are used.
-This argument will be `null` if no sparse fieldset has been specified for the resource type, or an `array` of fields if it has:
+The attributes returned by your resources will automatically be filtered according to the sparse fieldset for the resource type.
+However, if some attributes are expensive to calculate, then you can use the `$fields` argument provided to `getAttributes()`.
+This will be an `array` of fields, or `null` if no sparse fieldset has been specified.

 ```php
     public function getAttributes(array $fields = null)